 A final hearing is the last step in the process of divorce.
 When it’s not possible to come to terms on your own, through the attorneys, or via mediation, you can expect you’ll be heading to court.
 A judge will hear the case and then issue orders regarding property settlement and custody, parenting time, and child support orders.
 Keep in mind that this step in the process doesn’t afford couples the same flexibility as mediation.

 At Hollingsworth Roberts Means, LLC, P.C., our team has the experience, the understanding, and the compassion to assist with your family law needs.
-If you have questions or concerns regarding divorce, custody, mediation, collaborative law, or any other family law concerns, please contact our firm at 317.DIVORCE.
+If you have questions or concerns regarding divorce, custody, mediation, collaborative law, or any other family law concerns, please contact our firm today.